zarr-developers/governance/CORE_DEV_GUIDE.md

 to both coding and non-coding users, and new features should ultimately be accessible to everyone using the app. `zarr` targets the scientific user community broadly, and core features should be domain-agnostic and general purpose.
 Custom functionality is meant to be provided through our plugin ecosystem.
-If in doubt, consult back with our [mission and values](MISSION_AND_VALUES.md).

 2. **Performance and benchmarks:** As `zarr` targets scientific applications that often involve large multidimensional datasets, high performance is a key value of `zarr`.
 While